sergiotaborda/lense-lang-docs/docs/content/arrays.md

 ~~~~

 In java, and other languages, the array is a fundamental type and so the language and the compiler have special treatment for the index operator ``[]``.
 In Lense arrays are not fundamental, but the index operator is.
-In reallity is not an operator is the way you use [indexed properties](properties.html#indexed).
+In reallity is not an operator, is the way you use [indexed properties](properties.html#indexed).
 Indexer properties are a type of member of types that allow to read and write values based on indexes.
 In Lense all ``Sequence``s have an indexed property for reading values at a given position in the sequence, and for ``Array``s is also possible to write to that property.

-This means you can still use the ``array[i]`` sintax to read from and write to array positions.
+This means you can still use the ``array[i]`` sintax to read from, and write to, array positions.

 ~~~~brush: lense
 public updateArray( numbers : Array<Natural> ) {